OlafMerkert/tng-automation/README.md

 - Click the bug symbol in the top right corner and see Temperature and Humidity Data sent to your Sensor

 ## Start RF Decoding
-- Start mqtt broker mosca with `mosca -v`
+- Start mqtt broker mosca with `mosca -v` (not necessary if using mosquitto)
 - Start node-red with `node-red` and open http://127.0.0.1:1880 in your browser
 - Click the three bars in the top right corner and import flows with `Import` > `Library` > `Wetter.json` and `Steckdose_schalten.json`
 - Plug the Node-MCU into your PC and go to `<tng-automation>/esp-home`